AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Background

-As stated in the beginning of this section - you can learn more about background settings in [Background tutorial](../Appearance_Settings/Background), and here we will demonstrate the most usual task - enabling/disabling background and configuring labels border.

-Labels background is configured with (api:anychart.core.ui.Label#background)**.background()**{api} method of {api:anychart.core.axes.Linear#labels}**labels()**{api}.
-Here are sample settings - background is enabled for xAxis and only stroke method is adjusted:
+Labels background is being configured with the (api:anychart.core.ui.Label#background).background(){api} method.
+Let's enable background for xAxis labels and adjust the stroke for them:

 ```
   var labelsBackground = chart.xAxis().labels().background();